 Maine’s Highest Court Requires NOM to Comply with Law, Turn Over Donors

-May 30, 2013 by Darrin Hurwitz, Assistant General Counsel
+May 30, 2013 by Darrin Hurwitz, Deputy General Counsel

 In yet another significant legal setback for the National Organization for Marriage, the Maine Supreme Judicial Court ruled today that NOM must comply with subpoenas issued by the state’s Commission on Governmental Ethics and Election Practices demanding information from NOM and its president, Brian Brown, including the names of donors.